lgmorand/workshop-aca/_entries/02-02 environment.md

   --location "$LOCATION"
 ```

-> You may receive an error message telling that features are not allowed for subscription.
-It means that containers apps is not available for the selection region.
+> You may receive an error message telling that features are not allowed for this subscription.
+It means that the service Azure Container Apps is not available for the selected region.

 Once the environment is created, it is time to deploy applications.